 The CERT program prepares citizens to safely help themselves, their families, and their communities in the event of major disasters where first responders are delayed.

 The origins of CERT are in the 1985 Mexico City earthquake, which killed as many as 10,000 people.
-After the quake, untrained spontaneous volunteers -- regular people -- rescued 800 of their fellow citizens.
-However, in the process, 100 of those rescuers lost their lives.
-Afterwards, the Los Angeles Fire Department developed a program to train regular people to so they could safely help their communities after an earthquake, in what became CERT.
+After the quake, untrained spontaneous volunteers rescued 800 of their fellow citizens.
+However, in the process, 100 of those volunteer rescuers lost their lives.
+Afterwards, the Los Angeles Fire Department developed a program to train people so they could safely help their communities after an earthquake, in what became CERT.
 It's now a nationwide program run by the Federal Emergency Management Agency (FEMA) that takes an "all-hazards" approach to community preparedness and response.
 See more information about the CERT program at the FEMA web site.

 Additional information about Fairfax County CERT is available at the Citizen Corps web site.

 The Fairfax County CERT TEAMs program develops local CERT groups within the larger county CERT program.
 A CERT TEAM can be established in a neighborhood, in a house of worship, in a workplace, or in any other setting where people may congregate.
 Consistent with the CERT mission, the goal of this effort is to encourage and foster the formation of Local CERT TEAM by bringing together interested CERTs who live or work in close proximity to each other, to form TEAMs capable of responding locally to disasters when professional responders are overwhelmed or delayed in their ability to respond; “neighbors helping neighbors.”
 Our local CERT TEAMs are growing and we want to continue to build this capability.
 CERT students and graduates can find out more and join a nearby TEAM by accessing the TEAMs page in the CERT members-only section.